elastic/crawler/docs/CONFIG.md

 All of the configuration in this file can be provided in a crawler configuration file as well.
 The crawler config is loaded after the Elasticsearch config, so any Elasticsearch settings in the crawler config will take priority.

-These are provided in the CLI as an argument for the option `--es-config`.
+These are provided in the CLI as a named argument for the option `--es-config`, e.g. `bin/crawler crawl path/to/config.yml --es-config=/path/to/es-config.yml`

 ## Configuration files in Docker